LLM Law / Course details

 Scholarships and bursaries

-At The University of Manchester Law School, you are supported by the first-class resources you would expect of a top law school.
+You will be supported by the first-class resources you would expect of a top law school.

 In addition to the networked study spaces at the Williamson Building, you can access a specialist moot courtroom, enabling future legal minds to hone your debating skills in a realistic court setting.